farscape-project/amrex-sycl/README.md

 - Switches AMReX's compiler to `clang++` or `syclcc` for DPC++ or Open SYCL, respectively
-- Overwrites the compiler flags to use the appropriate settings depending on the compiler you selected, the target vendor assembly/source language, i.e.
+- Overwrites the compiler flags to use the appropriate settings depending on the selected compiler, the target vendor assembly/source language, i.e.
-PTX/CUDA or AMDGCN/HIP, and the target architecture
+AMDGCN/HIP or NVPTX/CUDA, and the target architecture
-- Provides AMReX the right sub-group size (also known as warp or wavefront size by Nvidia and AMD, respectively) depending on the target vendor
+- Provides AMReX the right sub-group size (also known as wavefront or warp size by AMD and Nvidia, respectively) depending on the target vendor
 - Patches AMReX to avoid missing declarations and SYCL 2020 features [Open SYCL only]
 - Patches AMReX to disable managed memory [AMD GPUs only]